haddonm/MQMF/README.md

 devtools::install_github("https://github.com/haddonm/MQMF")
 ```

+The development version differs from having more details put into the
+help pages, plus various typos and obscure text fixed.
+No changes have
+been made to the code base yet, though various developments are now in
+mind to increase robustness and generality of a number of the functions.

 There are currently no vignettes, although the example code-chunks from
 the book are all available as the help pages of functions chapter2,